SQLpp

 SQLpp provides a unique and efficient solution for SQL file pre-processing.

-While it does not execute SQL like psql
+While it does not execute SQL like psql, its focus on SQL preparation and its

 wide compatibility with almost all databases make it an incredibly useful